rmosolgo/graphql-ruby/guides/subscriptions/subscription_classes.md

 }
 ```

-If a field is `required: true`, but the ID doesn't find an object, then the subscription will be unsubscribed (with `#unsubscribe`, see below).
+If the ID doesn't find an object, then the subscription will be unsubscribed (with `#unsubscribe`, see below).

 ## Fields